 research researchers backgrounds mathematics, statistics quantitative biology goal developing new techniques analysing complex biological systems.

-The Computational Mathematics research program actively studies theoretical aspects of computational algorithms, both in the continuous and discrete settings, as well addressing implementation issues to ensure efficient and reliable solution techniques.
+The Computational Mathematics research program actively studies theoretical aspects of computational algorithms.

 The Mathematics Physics research program spans the ANU College of Science, with several members having joint appointments with the Department of Theoretical Physics in RSPE.
 The program is active in studying fundamental problems across a broad spectrum of Mathematical Physics.